 PSYCHIATRY, POLICY & GLOBAL HEALTH

-Divya is a graduate of Northwestern University and completed her adult psychiatry and child psychiatry training at UCSF and Columbia/Cornell New York Presbyterian, respectively.
-She completed a fellowship in public psychiatry at Columbia University.
-She also completed psychoanalytic coursework at The San Francisco Psychoanalytic Center and a media program at Harvard University.
+Divya earned her undergraduate degree from Northwestern University and completed her adult psychiatry residency at UCSF, followed by child and adolescent psychiatry training at Columbia/Cornell NewYork-Presbyterian.
+She later completed a fellowship in Public Psychiatry at Columbia University, as well as coursework in psychoanalysis at the San Francisco Psychoanalytic Center and a media program at Harvard University.

 Taken at Dia:Beacon in New York